BrettLin01/delta/docs/rfc/220517-cesium-segment-storage.md

 **Sample** - An arbitrary byte array recorded at a specific point in time.  \
 **Channel** - A collection of samples across a time range. \
 **Segment** - A partitioned region of a channel's data.  \
-**Regular** (in relation to time-series) - A 'regular' Channel is one whose samples are recorded at regular intervals (1Hz, 5Hz, 10Hz, etc.) \
+**Regular** - (in relation to time-series) - A 'regular' Channel is one whose samples are recorded at fixed intervals (1Hz, 5Hz, 10Hz, etc.) \
 **Samples/Second** - A basic measure of write throughput.
 The size of a regular sample should be assumed as 8 bytes ( i.e. a float64 value) unless otherwise specified, whereas an irregular sample is assumed to contain an additional 64 bit timestamp.
-Write throughput can also be expressed in terms of a frequency (1Hz, 5Hz, 25 KHz, 1MHz, etc.) \
+Write throughput can also be expressed in terms of a frequency (1Hz, 5Hz, 25 KHz, 1 MHz, etc.) \
 **DAQ** - Data Acquisition Computer.
 **Channel Cardinality** - The number of unique channel keys for a set of segments in a file.

-This RFC expands on these definitions by asserting specific properties of a Channel, Segment, and Sample.
+This RFC expands on these definitions by defining specific properties of a Channel, Segment, and Sample.
 These properties are omitted from the above definitions as they may fluctuate and affect storage engine implementation details.